 Culinary and still life paintings using classical technique by Dutch artist Tanja Möderscheim (London)

-I exhibit regularly in between painting to commission and working on projects celebrating culinary heritage (see the February 2016 blog post and BBC Food and Farming awards).
+I exhibit regularly in between painting to commission and working on projects (e.g., painting local produce and culinary heritage, BBC Food and Farming awards).
 I also teach still life painting workshops.

 Dutch Masters active during the first half of the 17th-Century Golden Age, working in the “ontbijt” or “breakfast” genre: e.g., Pieter Claesz. (c.
 1597 – 1660), Willem Claesz Heda (c.
 1593– c.
 1682), Jan Jansz Treck (c1606 – 1652), Osias Beert (1580-1623).
 Handling of light and a subdued palette.
 Painters of more recent times: Jean-Baptiste-Siméon Chardin, Henri Fantin-Latour and Claudio Bravo.